-Sample Information (Project name, Sample ID, Sampling date/time, etc.) is provided by client.

-- Result(s) of sample(s) is/are reported on as received basis, unless otherwise specified.
-The result(s) is/are related only to the item(s) tested. - No sample is received in this Work Order.
-The report presents non-laboratory testing data only. - Calibration was subcontracted to and analysed by Envirotech Services Co.
+- Sample information (Project name, Sample ID, Sampling date/time, etc.) is provided by client. - Result(s) of sample(s) is/are reported on as received basis, unless otherwise specified.
+The result(s) is/are related only to the item(s) tested. - Sample(s) was/ were submitted by client.
+Sample(s) arrived laboratory in ambient condition. - Calibration was subcontracted to Envirotech Services Company.